-4. Buildings regulated under State Law and built in accordance with State registered plans, including any variances or waivers granted by the State, shall be deemed to be in compliance with the requirements of Section 1009.
+7. Buildings regulated under State Law and built in accordance with State registered plans, including variances or waivers granted by the State, shall be deemed to be in compliance with the requirements of Section 1009 and chapter 11.

-(Reason: To accommodate buildings regulated under Texas State Law and to be consistent with amendments to Chapter 11.)
+(Reason: To accommodate buildings regulated under Texas State Law and to be consistent with amendments in Chapter 11.)

-\\Section 1010.1.9.4 Bolt Locks; change Exceptions 3 and 4 to read as follows:
+Section 1010.1.9.5 Bolt Locks; amend exceptions 3 and 4 as follows:

-- 3. Where a pair of doors serves an occupant load of less than 50 persons in a Group B, F, M or S occupancy. {Remainder unchanged} - 4.
-Where a pair of doors serves a Group A, B, F, M or S occupancy {Remainder unchanged}
+- 3. Where a pair of doors serves an occupant load of less than 50 persons in a Group B, F, \underline{M} or S occupancy.
+(Remainder unchanged) - 4.
+Where a pair of doors serves a Group A, B, F, M or S occupancy (remainder unchanged)